-- DES believes that undergraduate research is critical to promoting discovery, learning, and practical application to improve environmental quality and sustainability.
+- ESP believes that undergraduate research is critical to promoting discovery, learning, and practical application to improve environmental quality and sustainability.

 - Our faculty are active researchers providing many opportunities for students through fellowships, paid research positions, work study, research practicum for credit, and volunteering.